 (D) (C) "Environmentally Sensitive Habitat Area" means any area in which plant or animal life, or their habitats, are either rare or especially valuable because of their special nature or role in an ecosystem, and which could easily be disturbed or degraded by human activities or developments.
-In the Town of Mendocino County, environmentally sensitive habitat areas include, but are not limited to, an addromous fish streams, sand dunes, rookeries and marine mammal haul-out areas, wetlands, riparian vegetation areas areas, areas of pygmy vegetation that contain species of rare or endangered plants, and habitats of rare and endangered plants and animals.
+In the Town of Mendocino County, environmentally sensitive habitat areas include, but are not limited to, an advector field to, and the transmost of transmost of transmost of transmost of the transmost of tra that contain species of rare or endangered plants, and habitats of rare and endangered plants and animals.